yewstack/yew/examples/reactive-state/README.md

 ## Global Updates

-I've added the `Subscriber` component along with add and remove buttons in `App` just to show you how the global state will be retained as long as a connection to `Store` is alive (usually in `App` or your highest rendered component, even if `App` doesn't need to use anything in `State`).
+The `Subscriber` component (along with add and remove buttons) in `App` show how the global state will be retained as long as a connection to `Store` is alive (the easiest way to do this is to maintain a connection to `Store` in `App` or the root component, even if `App` doesn't need to use anything in `State`).

 Unfortunately due to the nature of Rust's memory management, you'll need to keep a reference to your `Store` connection around in each component in order to start up your state subscriptions.
 I haven't come up with any ways around this yet, but please feel free to make a PR/issue regarding this :)